Stock Analysis on Net

 Valuation Allowance

-The valuation allowance consistently increased in absolute terms from -1,975 million USD in 2019 to a peak of -3,187 million USD in 2023, before slightly decreasing to -2,991 million USD in 2024.
-This rising trend indicates growing skepticism about realizability of deferred tax assets, with some improvement in the latest year.
+The valuation allowance consistently increases in magnitude (more negative) from -2,410 million in 2020 to a peak of -3,187 million in 2023, before slightly decreasing in negativity to -2,931 million in 2025, signifying adjustments for potentially uncollectible deferred tax assets.

 Deferred Tax Assets